 The Paramount includes the SageCom Validation and Configuration Software, providing reports for three diagnostic tests (including In‐Situ Validation), data logging, loop checks, the ability to change the gas mix, and meter configurations.

-The Paramount is only $300 more than the Prime and includes the SageCom innovative software.
+The Paramount (401) is only $400 more than the Prime (SIP) and includes the SageCom innovative software.
 SageCom can be purchased with Prime for $300.

 While not all applications need the advanced features of the Paramount, the Paramount is the Sage model offering the most advanced features and the best option for future expansion.